-The following cancellation lemma is due to \cite{K-S78}.
-We include a proof here for reader's convenience. \begin{prop} Let $D$ be a strictly pseudoconvex domain with a $C^3$ defining function $\rho$, with $0 < \all < 1$.
+The following cancellation estimate is due to \cite{K-S78}.
+We include a proof here for the reader's convenience. \begin{prop} Let $D$ be a strictly pseudoconvex domain with a $C^3$ defining function $\rho$, with $0 < \all < 1$.
 Let $F(z,\zeta)$ be the function defined by formula \re{F_def}.
 Then

 where $|O(|\zeta-z|^3)| \lesssim |\rho|_3 |\zeta-z|^3$. \end{prop} \begin{proof} By \re{F_def} we have

 where we did Taylor expansion for the function $\DD{\rho}{\zeta_j}$ at $z$.
 Since $\rho \in C^3$, the remainder term $R_0$ satisfies $|R_0(z,\zeta)| \lesssim |\rho|_3 |\zeta-z|^3$.
 On the other hand,